November in the garden is all about protecting, planting and dodging the bad weather!

 Keep cleaning and filling bird feeders

 With shorter days and cooler nights, it’s important to keep filling and cleaning your bird feeders.
-For tips on the best food to give to garden birds during the winter months, please read our earlier blog.
+You can shop for bird feeders in our online store.
+Our earlier blog contains tips on the best food to give to garden birds during the winter months.

 We’d love to know what other gardening jobs you’re doing this November, please do leave your comments in the box below.